songjhaha/PaddleChainRules.jl/README.md

 And there is a [demo](examples/demo_neuralpde.jl) for neuralPDE.

 ## TODO
-- In the demo of neuralPDE, this package is much slower than [PyCallChainRules.jl](https://github.com/rejuvyesh/PyCallChainRules.jl) and Flux.jl, need to imporve the speed.
+- In the demo of neuralPDE, this package is much slower than [PyCallChainRules.jl](https://github.com/rejuvyesh/PyCallChainRules.jl) and Flux.jl, need to imporve the speed.(check [benchmark](benchmark))
-- Now only the Dense network is supported, more genneral network structure?
+- Now only the Dense network is supported, more genneral network structure?(rough solution in https://github.com/songjhaha/PaddleChainRules.jl/pull/2)
-- test code. compare output of forwrad and backward to the result from paddle's api
+- test code. compare output of forwrad and backward to the result from paddle's api.(done)
 - Some benchmarks:
-    + forward and backward
+    + forward and backward.(done)
     + possion equation with NeuralPDE, compared with PyCallChainRules, Flux and [PaddleScience](https://github.com/PaddlePaddle/PaddleScience)